 Step 2: Post Casting Calls

 I helped with this and blasted Facebook.
 If you're in Casper, WY, you're doomed.
-If you're just about anywhere else, you'll be fine.
+If you're just about anywhere else near a big city, you'll be fine.

 Don't use Craigslist.
 You get what free gets you on CL - *shudders*.

-At least with the book of Faces, it's a billion-plus user database with rich, anti-spam features.
-Granted, some horrific things have happened on Facebook live, but any place (real or virtual) is susceptible to horrible things.
+At least with the book of Faces, it's a billion-plus user database with rich, anti-spam features that are improving all the time.

 Get plugged into your local Facebook groups.
 Don't just show up out of the blue.
 Start liking, commenting, and making yourself a part of the group months before you need to make a withdrawal.
 Commercial director Jarod Hogan, formerly of Elevation Church, said it really well: make more deposits than withdrawals.